wmo-im/wis2box/docs/source/user/setup.rst

 Please note only data for stations that have been added to the wis2box will be ingested and result in WIS2 notifications being published.

-You can also bulk-insert a set of stations from a CSV file, by specifying the stations in metadata/stations/station_list.csv in your wis2box-host-directory and running the following command:
+You can also bulk-insert a set of stations from a CSV file, by defining the stations in metadata/stations/station_list.csv in your wis2box-host-directory and running the following command:

 .. code-block:: bash